csc510-fall22-p2-g33/FlashCards/README.md

 - [x] Setup backend and frontend deployment

 ### Phase 2:
-- [ ] Delete User Account
-- [ ] Track practice/study progress
+- [x] Containerize/Dockerize application
+- [x] Create production optimized build
+- [x] Add service scaling and load balancing
+- [x] Rate a deck which is public
-- [ ] Tag/Categorize Cards in a deck
+- [x] Make a card deck public/private
-- [ ] Daily learning streaks stats
-- [ ] Invite friends to a private Study Deck
+- [x] Invite friends to a private Study Deck
-- [ ] Chrome extension to be able to highlight a text on a website or online pdf and have an extension option from the right click to help me create/add a card to my deck on the spot.
+- [x] Login with 3rd Party Auth
+- [ ] *See more issues at Github Project link above*

 ## Contributions to the Project
-Please refer to the [Contributing.md](https://github.com/JohnDamilola/FlashCards/blob/main/Contributing.md) if you want to contrbute to the FlashCards source code.
+Please refer to the [Contributing.md](https://github.com/csc510-fall22-p2-g33/FlashCards/blob/main/Contributing.md) if you want to contrbute to the FlashCards source code.
 Follow all the guidelines mentioned and raise a pull request for the developers to review before the code goes to the main source code.

 ## Help